stefan22/angular_search_directory/README.md

-angular search directory feeding data from a json file
+angular search directory feeding data from a json file - partials, controllers, javascript and css